Kiev Tumbler

-The Kiev Tumbler (Київський світлий, Kyivskyi svitlyi) is a breed of fancy pigeon.
+The Kyiv Tumbler (Київський світлий, Kyivskyi svitlyi) is a breed of fancy pigeon.

-Yellow Kiev Tumbler
+Yellow Kyiv Tumbler

-Origin: Kyiv (Kiev), capital city of Ukraine.
+Origin: Kyiv, capital city of Ukraine.

 Breeders of this breed can be found in Ukraine, Russia, Slovakia and most recently, Portugal.
 There are 1 or 2 breeders in France, but they have the show type of this breed and not the flying type (the original), the one that should tumble.

-Black Kiev Tumbler
+Black Kyiv Tumbler

 Description: A flying breed that flies at a medium height and it should make 'tumbles'.
 It is long-faced, with a long beak.
 It is a slender, gentle pigeon.
 Size: Small, a little smaller than a normal homing pigeon (racing pigeon); weight from 210 to 250 grams.

 Ornaments: Have a peak-crested and small-muffed legs.
 Its wings are carried upon the tail, which has a minimum of 12 rectrices and an oil duct.

-Red Kiev Tumbler
+Red Kyiv Tumbler

 Colors: The feathers of the head, breast, neck and feet are white; Including a frontal spot on the forehead, which should be of the same color as the rest of the body.
 Its eye is bull, with flesh-colored eye cere.